jhannes/react-native-oauth-demo/README.md

 If your application can know which user it talks with for sure, you can do anything.
 If you cannot trust your user, you can do nothing.

 This is why Oauth2 is important.
 Oauth2 provides a common way for Identity Providers to link their users to third party applications.
 "Connect with Facebook", or Google, or Twitter, or GitHub has enabled many new applications in the consumer market.
+If you're new to OAuth2, I recommend you start with the excellent [OAuth 2.0 Simpified](https://aaronparecki.com/oauth-2-simplified/) guide.

 But in the business and public sector, these Identity Providers will not do.
 Luckily, you can use other providers here.